Dre Campbell Farm

 Lawns can dry out, and without fertilizer and sufficient moisture, the grass will quickly thin out and start to die.

-The creatures digest nutrients from organic matter and excrete them into the earth, benefiting lawns as well as plants.
+The creatures digest nutrients from organic matter and excrete them into the soil, benefiting your lawn.

 3. Organic Fertilizer

 Worm castings are an organic fertilizer that is good for plants.
-You can also use it to make a natural liquid fertilizer or worm casting tea.
+Yes, you can use worm poop to make a natural liquid fertilizer or worm casting tea.

 Make worm tea by steeping castings in some water and distributing the liquid around crops.

-This is useful to encourage microbes and enrich plant roots, enhancing the size and vigor of indoor, outdoor, or greenhouse plants.
+This is useful to encourage microbes and enrich plant roots.
+It also helps to enhance the size and vigor of indoor, outdoor, and greenhouse plants.

 4. Break Down Organic Matter

-Vermicast can achieve a stabilizing soil pH factor for the organic gardener.
+Vermicast can also help stabilize soil pH.
 At a neutral pH of 7.0, the castings can help balance acidic or alkaline pH levels.

-Extreme pH levels prevent plants from absorbing nutrients from the soil.
+Extreme pH levels (too acidic or too alkaline) prevent plants from absorbing nutrients from the soil.

 6. Soil Aeration and Structure

-The casts can also improve the condition of soils containing coarse-grained building materials such as grit, gravel, and sand.
+The granular character of worm casting allows oxygen into the soil, which is essential to plant development.
+Worm casts can also improve the condition of soils containing coarse-grained building materials such as grit, gravel, and sand.

 Worm cast produces a more porous, friable soil quality that reduces surface crusting and allows air and moisture to penetrate.
 It also increases water retention in the soil.